 You will need to answer questions related to:

-- Your preferred study options (If you wish to apply to two programmes, you can give your first and second preference)
+- Your preferred study options (If you wish to apply to two programs, you can give your first and second preference).

 This school offers programs in: